NikitaZhukovsky/financial-management/README.md

 • You can Add and Delete expense categories
 • Record your completed transactions
+• You can View, Add, and Delete sources of income
 • You can view transactions by category
 • You can add your own sources of incomes
 • Viewing the current balance